 Figure 1.
-Framework to plan post-fire management and restoration in burned area (modify from Moreira et al., 2012).
+Framework to plan post-fire management and restoration in burned area (modified from Moreira et al., 2012).
 The focus of the current document is predicting vulnerable areas based on pre-fire vegetation type, fire regime, soil characteristics, topography, climatic Figure 2.
 Mean importance and standard deviation of punctuation assigned by experts for fire regime, pre-fire vegetation, post-fire short-term competition, climatic, soil and topographic factors influencing post-fire recovery of hemi boreal and continental Scots pine (P. sylvestris) forests.
 The order of the factors was ranked from most important to least important.
 The Figure 3.
 Mean importance and standard deviation of punctuation assigned by experts for fire regime, pre-fire vegetation, post-fire short-term competition, climatic, soil and topographic factors influencing post-fire recovery of alpine P. sylvestris or P. nigra in the Alps or P. uncinata in the Pyrenees.
 The order of the factors was ranked from most important to least important.
 Figure 4.
 Mean importance and standard deviation of punctuation assigned by experts for fire regime, pre-fire vegetation, post-fire short-term competition, climatic, soil and topographic factors influencing post-fire recovery of spruce (Picea abies).
 The order of the factors was ranked from most important to least important.
-The number of responses given to each factor is indicated within the bars......23 Figure 5.
+The number of responses given to each factor is Figure 5.
 Mean importance and standard deviation of punctuation assigned by experts for fire regime, pre-fire vegetation, post-fire short-term competition, climatic, soil and topographic factors influencing post-fire recovery of tall deciduous oak (Quercus sp.) forest.
 The order of the factors was ranked from most important to least important.
-The number of responses given to each factor is indicated within the bars......24 Figure 6.
+The number of responses given to Figure 6.
 Mean importance and standard deviation of punctuation assigned by experts for fire regime, pre-fire vegetation, post-fire short-term competition, climatic, soil and topographic factors influencing post-fire recovery of mixed Quercus sp. and Fraxinus forests.
 The order of the factors was ranked from most important to least important.
-The number of responses Figure 7.
+The number of responses given to each factor is indicated within the bars......26 Figure 7.
 Mean importance and standard deviation of punctuation assigned by experts for fire regime, pre-fire vegetation, post-fire short-term competition, climatic, soil and topographic factors influencing post-fire recovery of fir Abies alba forests.
-The order of the factors was ranked from most important to least important.
-The number of responses given to each factor Figure 8.
-Mean importance and standard deviation of punctuation assigned by experts for fire regime, pre-fire vegetation, post-fire short-term competition, climatic, soil and topographic factors influencing post-fire recovery of beech (Fagus sp.) forests.
-The order of the factors was ranked from most important to least important.
-The number of responses given to each factor
+The order of the factors was